mlc-ai/mlc-en/chapter_graph_optimization/index.md

 We aim to "fuse" the dense and add operations into a single group.
 The following code achieves that through the following steps:

 - Identify `matmul` and `add` patterns.
-- Generate another fused sub-function that calls into the dense and add operators.
+- Generate another fused sub-function that calls into the matmul and add operators.
 - Replace `matmul` and `add` with the fused sub-functions.

 ```{.python .input}